Where to go on holiday in March

 Although many cities in northern and Eastern European will be decidedly chilly, this is a great month to venture south to the likes of Seville in southern Spain, Palma in Mallorca and Sorrento in Italy.
 It’s also perfect sightseeing weather in Malta.

-It’s only three hours flying time to Tunis, a handsome city with a fascinating medina on the north African Mediterranean coast.
+It’s only three hours flying time to Tunis, a handsome city with a fascinating medina on the north African Mediterranean coast – we recommend The Residence Tunis.
 March is also a great month to visit Nice on the Cote d’Azur.
 It has art galleries, great restaurants, markets, an elegant beach and – best of all – that gorgeous Mediterranean sunshine.